Skip to Content

 Instructions

-Start by marinating the mushrooms.
-Mix the mustard, olive oil, and balsamic vinegar in a small bowl and brush it over the portobellos.
+Mix the mustard, olive oil, and balsamic vinegar in a small bowl and brush it over the underside of the portobellos.

-Preheat the oven to 350° F (176° C)
+Preheat the oven to 350° F (176° C).

 While the portobellos are marinating, dice the Shitaki mushrooms and other vegetables.
-Sauté the mushrooms, peppers, spring onions, garlic and tomatoes in olive oil for about 5 minutes until tender.
+Sauté the mushrooms, peppers, spring onions, garlic, and tomatoes in olive oil for about 5 minutes until tender.

 Remove the vegetables from heat, stir in Panko bread crumbs, and allow the mixture to cool.